shantanu109/WolfJobs/docs/Functions & Classes.md

 #### Parameters: Email, password, confirm Password, name
 #### Method: "Post"
 #### Description:
-Create a user.
+Create a user(Manager or Applicant).
 The server side checks the conditions. a.Password & Confirm Password matches. b.If a user already exists with the same email.
 If user already exists, it returns the user. c.Creates a new user if there is not a user with the same email in DB.